bleargh45/CSS-Minifier-XS/README.md

 # DESCRIPTION

-`CSS::Minifier::XS` is a CSS "minifier"; its designed to remove un-necessary whitespace and comments from CSS files, while also **not** breaking the CSS.
+`CSS::Minifier::XS` is a CSS "minifier"; its designed to remove unnecessary whitespace and comments from CSS files, while also **not** breaking the CSS.

 `CSS::Minifier::XS` is similar in function to `CSS::Minifier`, but is